SauravDakre/test-vue-using-jest/README.md

 # test-vue-using-jest

-> The Vue.js project demonstrates how to use jest for it unit and integration testing.
+> The Vue.js project demonstrates how to use jest for its unit and integration testing.

 ## Build Setup